Could an Enema Really Cure Acne?

 There are several reasons enemas are used as a legitimate medical procedure.
 One is to loosen the stool so it is easier to have a bowel movement.
 This requires “holding time,” so the enema fluid can loosen and soften the stool.
 The cheeks of the buttocks have to be held tight for up to an hour while the stool is liquified.
 The net effect of this procedure is similar to using an osmotic laxative, such as Milk of Magnesia.

-Another reason to use an enema is to stimulate the bowels.
+Another reason to use an enema is to stimulate the bowels2.
 This used to be done by adding castille soap to the enema solution, but the problem with adding soap to the enema solution is that it not only stimulates bowel movement, it inflames the colon.
 Adding mineral oil to the enema also stimulates bowel movement, but can cause griping, ejection of small amounts of feces that can stain the user’s undergarments for up to 36 to 48 hours after the enema.

-Enemas used to be used as preparation for colonoscopy or colon surgery, but this use has fallen out of favor with most gastroenterologists.
+Enemas used to be used as preparation for colonoscopy or colon surgery3, but this use has fallen out of favor with most gastroenterologists.
 The reason doctors don’t order enemas as often as they once did has to do with the anatomy of the colon.

 The colon twists and turns as it descends to the anus.
 Because of the colon’s shape inside the human body, enemas remove far more fecal matter from the right side of the colon than from the left side of the colon.
 When the gastroenterologist needs to do a colonoscopy to look for a problem on the left side of the colon, or to perform surgery on the left side of the colon, removal of fecal matter is usually accomplished from the top down, by drinking large amounts (up to several gallons, that is, 10-12 liters) of laxative solution over a period of up to 48 hours.
 Often, preparation for colonoscopy or bowel procedures does not involve enemas at all.